Top

 Contact Our Knowledgeable New Mexico Property Division Attorneys

 Even the most cooperative divorce can hit roadblocks when it comes to property division.
-Rather than allowing a judge to randomly determine which assets you and your spouse receive, let our team at Batley Riley Family Law protect your interests in court or help you reach a solution through mediation.
+Rather than allowing a judge to randomly determine which assets you and your spouse receive, let our team at Batley Riley Family Law protect your interests in court or help you solve through mediation.

 How We Help

-- Assurance that your spouse hasn’t concealed or misclassified debts, assets, or income.
+• Assurance that your spouse has not concealed or misclassified debts, assets, or income.

-Call our Albuquerque office today at (505) 576-7296 or fill out this contact form to take the next step toward scheduling your confidential case evaluation.
+Call our Albuquerque property division lawyer at (505) 576-7296 or complete our contact form to schedule your confidential case evaluation today.

 Why Choose Batley Riley Family Law?